- When considering this question, we need to look for evidence from history to the present day.

 A panda, from the order Carnivora but actually a herbivore with a diet entirely composed of plants

-Because dogs are omnivores, this means they can thrive on any diet that gives them adequate levels of the nutrients they require - vitamins, minerals, protein, carbohyrates, etc. Dogs - along with all species - require specific nutrients rather than specific ingredients in their diet.
+Because dogs are omnivores, this means they can thrive on any diet that gives them adequate levels of the nutrients they require: vitamins, minerals, protein, carbohydrates, etc. Dogs - along with all species - require specific nutrients rather than specific ingredients in their diet.
 There’s no physiological difference between whether those nutrients come from plant or animal sources.
 In fact, deriving your protein from plant-based sources can come with a host of other health-protecting benefits and none of the negatives associated with raw or processed meat.

 While many point to dog’s instincts for hunting to demonstrate carnivorous tendencies, this is understandable given that their ancestors would have eaten intermittently and so would need to scavenge on high value foods when they can, which would have included animal flesh.
 This does not mean that such foods are optimally healthy.
 Natural instincts can help dogs to survive moment to moment, whereas now we have the understanding of nutrition to allow our dogs to thrive on plant-based diets.